suchkow/suchkow.github.io/README.md

 Posts with the category `rss-club` will **only** be published via the RSS feed.

-By default only 10 notes are displayed on the site at a time, although the permalinks to older notes don’t expire.
+By default, only 10 notes are displayed on the site at a time, although the permalinks to older notes don’t expire.
 This allows the site to stay fresh and not overwhelming without breaking links and allows you to still have easy access to older notes.

 `/now` will display the most recent post with the category `now`.